 Template overrides

 When you use partial template overrides, Docula merges your override files with the built-in template into .cache/templates/{templateName}/.
-On subsequent builds, Docula compares file modification times and skips the merge if your overrides haven't changed.
+On subsequent builds, Docula compares content hashes (stored in .manifest.json) and incrementally updates only the files that have been added, changed, or removed.

 site/